phenax/nvim-extra-codelens/README.md

-# nvim-extra-codelens
+# nvim-extra-codelens [WIP]
-Neovim plugin to show type information as virtual text for lsp's that don't support codelens
+Neovim plugin to show type information as virtual text for LSP's that don't support codelens